Karsten Schlenter, Principal

+It is important for all of us to ensure a heathy balance in our life.
 I find distance running to be a great activity to stay in shape and I also find it valuable as stress relief.
 Aside from that I enjoy downhill skiing, hiking, traveling, reading, cooking, gardening and spending quality time with my family.

 What is your favorite food?

-While I enjoy eating a great variety of food from different ethnic origins, I definitely favor Greek food.
+While I enjoy eating a great variety of food from different ethnic origins, I favor Greek food.
 When I grew up in Germany there were many Greek restaurants in Germany, which had excellent food and a very uplifting atmosphere.

 What else would you like parents and the community to know about yourself?